Leaf-Agriculture/docs/docs/operations_sample_output.md

 An operation returned by Leaf can be an individual file or contain multiple individual files (uploaded, merged or uploaded).
-If the operation contains more than one individual file, another key is added to the resource, the "sources" key, that is a list of individual file ids.
+If the operation contains more than one individual file, another key is added to the resource, the `"sources"` key, that is a list of individual file ids.
+If the operations was created by an upload on the /batch endpoint, the `"batchId"` key will be added to the resource with the corresponding uuid.

 ### Sample Summary response